-We plan to make the final wave of freshman decisions available today, March 18th, in the late afternoon time frame.
-For those of you who have been admitted to UGA, here is a post for you and a chance to comment.
+We plan to make the final wave of freshman decisions available today, March 17th, at 4 PM EST. For those of you who have been admitted to UGA, here is a post for you and a chance to comment.
 Please remember that this is not a blog where you should post statistics or throw fellow students under the bus.
 These types of comments will be deleted.

-Here are some rough statistics on the Entire Freshman Admitted Class for 2022-November, February and March waves, where we admitted 16,600+ students total, which is somewhat above last year’s offers of admission (I do not have separate data on just the final group, sorry):
+Here are some rough statistics on the Entire Freshman Admitted Class for 2023 – November, February and March waves, where we have admitted 15,340+ students total, which is somewhat below last year’s offers of admission (I do not have separate data on just the final March group, sorry):

 - We determine academic rigor based on all core classes a student has taken (CP, Honors, Advanced, AP, IB, DE, etc.) as compared to what is offered in the school/community.
 This is not based simply on the number of AP/IB/DE courses, but instead we look at the overall coursework over four years in the core areas and the progression of rigor over the years.
 The AP/IB/DE information is the most specific data I can give on it, but the numbers do not cover all of our curriculum review.

 SAT Total mid-range for students: 1270-1470

 - This data is based on admitted students where the SAT was the strongest score if both SAT and ACT were submitted or if the SAT was the only test taken and sent.

 - Remember, UGA focuses on ACT E and M. For reporting purposes, we give out the best score overall ACT score, but the ACT E and M are very similar to the overall score.

 - This data is based on admitted students where the ACT was the strongest score if both SAT and ACT were submitted or if the ACT was the only test taken and sent.